Random surfaces and lattice Yang-Mills: Brownian motion and Poisson process exploration

 First, for $\ell \in [L]$, let $B_+(\bm \Gamma, \lambda_\ell)$, $B_-(\bm \Gamma, \lambda_\ell)$ be the sets of right-directed and left-directed edges corresponding to the letter $\lambda_\ell$.
 Since the $M_1, \ldots, M_L$ are independent, we have that \begin{equs} \E[\Tr(M(\Gamma))] = \prod_{\ell \in [L]} \E\bigg[\prod_{e \in B_+(\bm \Gamma, \lambda_\ell)} (M_{r(e)})_{i_e} \prod_{e \in B_-(\bm \Gamma, \lambda_\ell)} (\ovl{M_{r(e)}})_{i_{-e}} \bigg] \prod_{e \in R(\bm \Gamma)} \delta^{i_e}. \end{equs}

-We recall the following lemma from~\cite[Appendix A]{park2023wilson} (see also~\eqref{eq:w-T-def}) which gives a formula for each of the expectations appearing in the right hand side above.
+We recall the following lemma from~\cite[Appendix A]{park2023wilson} (see also~\eqref{eq:w-T-def}) which gives a formula for each of the expectations appearing in the right-hand side above.
 Recall the definition of $w_T(\pi)$ from Definition \eqref{eq:w-T-def} and of $\mc{M}(n, n)$ from Definition \ref{def:walled-brauer-algebra}.

 \begin{prop} Let $i_1, \ldots, i_n$, $i_1', \ldots, i_n'$, $j_1, \ldots, j_n$, $j_1', \ldots, j_n' \in [N]$.
 We have that \begin{equs} \E \big[(B_T)_{i_1j_1} \cdots (B_T)_{i_n j_n} (\ovl{B}_T)_{i_1' j_1'} \cdots (\ovl{B}_T)_{i_n' j_n'} \big] = \sum_{\pi \in \mc{M}(n, n)} w_T(\pi) \ind(\text{indices match with $\pi$}). \end{equs} \end{prop}